 Every so often you come across a level of ingenuity that has you equally scratching your head and staring in disbelief.
 In 2016, that ingenuity came to life in the form of a barbecue grill made out of a jet engine.

 From Jet Engine to Grill

-Guaranteed this grill is cooler than yours
+This grill is cooler than yours

-Just a year earlier the Technical Operations team at Delta decided to build a custom grill that was even more ambitious.
-The scaled down plane grill held a wingspan of more than 20 feet across, had a fuselage grilling chamber that was 38 feet long and nearly 15 feet high at the tip of its tail.
-Even more, so the plane grill could easily crank out 500 burgers an hour.
+Just a year earlier, the Technical Operations team at Delta decided to build the "Celebration Grill."
+The grill, which resembled a scaled-down airplane, had a wingspan of more than 20 feet (6 meters) across, and featured a fuselage-based grilling chamber that was 38 feet (11.5 meters) long and nearly 15 feet (4.5 meters) high at the tip of the tail.
+The tail and wings collapse for transport, and it has a built-in fire suppression system for safety.